 Introduction

 The ITU/WHO Focus Group on artificial intelligence for health (FG-AI4H) was established by ITU-T Study Group 16 at its meeting in Ljubljana, Slovenia, 9-20 July 2018.
 This group is committed to establish a standardized assessment framework for the evaluation of AI-based methods for health, diagnosis, triage or treatment decisions.
-A list of deliverables for the FG-AI4H was planned and corresponding groups was established, with 9 deliverables (DEL 1-9) focus on generalized consideration on ethics, regulatory, requirement, data processing, model training, model evaluation, adoption and scale-up, etc., and 20 topic groups (DEL 10.1-10.20) within specific health domains with corresponding AI/ML benchmarking tasks.
-During the drafting process, the importance of collaboration is gradually recognized, this collaboration could be:
+A list of deliverables for the FG-AI4H was planned and corresponding groups was established, with 9 deliverables (DEL 1-9) focus on generalized consideration on ethics, regulatory, requirement, data processing, model training, model evaluation, adoption and scale-up, etc., and 24 topic groups (DEL 10.1-10.24) within specific health domains with corresponding AI/ML benchmarking tasks.
+During the drafting process, the importance of collaboration is increasingly recognized, horizontally and vertically.

+The objectives of this document includes:

-Distinguish the scope of DEL 1-9, to avoid overlap and maintain specialized.
+Distinguish the scope and avoid overlap of generalized specification (DEL 1-9)

-Collect input from different use cases and generalize into applicable DEL 1-9.

-Provide structured experiences sharing between different topic groups (DEL 10.1-10.20).
+Exact key messages from different topic groups (DEL 10.1-10.24).

+Facilitate collaboration and adaption between use cases (DEL 10.1-10.24) and generalized specification (DEL 1-9).

-Therefore, to improve the possible collaboration above, this document continuously update the overview of all deliverables in FG-AI4H, and it can also be used as a quick guild for new participants to understand FG-Ai4H activities.
+Therefore, to improve the possible collaboration above, this document continuously updates the overview of all deliverables in FG-AI4H, and this document can also be used as a quick guild for new participants to understand FG-Ai4H activities.

 Scope

-This deliverable provides an overview of all FG-AI4H deliverables, including 9 generalized specifications on ethics, regulatory, requirement, data, training, evaluation, application, etc., and 20 topic description documents on specific use cases with corresponding AI/ML tasks.
-This document gives an overall introduction on the structure, relationship, progress, and corresponding scopes on those deliverables to improve possible collaborations.
+This deliverable provides an overview of all FG-AI4H deliverables, including 9 generalized specifications on ethics, regulatory, requirement, data, training, evaluation, application, etc., and 24 topic description documents on specific use cases with corresponding AI/ML tasks.
+The overview includes information on structure, relationship, progress, and corresponding scopes of all above deliverables within FG-AI4H.

 References

-<TBD>
+[ISO/IEC 2382:2015] ISO/IEC 2382:2015, Information technology — Vocabulary

+[IEC 62304] IEC 62304:2006 + A1:2015, "Medical device software – Software life cycle processes"

 Terms and definitions

-Terms defined elsewhere

 This document uses the following terms defined elsewhere:

-3.1.1 Artificial intelligence [ISO/IEC 2382:2015]: Branch of computer science devoted to developing data processing systems that perform functions normally associated with human intelligence, such as reasoning, learning, and self-improvement.
+3.1 Artificial intelligence [ISO/IEC 2382:2015]: Branch of computer science devoted to developing data processing systems that perform functions normally associated with human intelligence, such as reasoning, learning, and self-improvement.